bjbzrc/markdown-challenge/HOLLAND.md

 ```
 Stroopwafels: Thin waffle cookies filled with caramel syrup.

-Bitterballen: Deep-fried balls filled with a mixture of beef or veal ragout.
+Bitterballen: Deep-fried balls filled with a mixture of beef or veal.

 Haring: Raw herring fish often served with onions and pickles.
 ```